They (My tattoos) all have a meaning… but we all need secrets 😉

 The Cover-Ups and Hidden Treasures:

-There is some added confusion from the fact that for some of his roles some or all of his tattoos are covered up, sometimes with better end results.
+There is some added confusion from the fact that for some of Alex’s roles some or all of his tattoos are covered up, sometimes with better end results.
 Let´s start with his present day role:

 Steve McGarrett, in Hawaii Five-0